Weak convergence rates for an explicit full-discretization of stochastic Allen-Cahn equation with additive noise: Introduction

 In order to handle these two terms, we essentially follow the basic lines of the weak error analysis in the spatial case.
-However, the analysis here is much more complicated with the emergence of new challenges and difficulties (see Section \ref{sec:full discretization}).
-For example, $\nicefrac 12$ is put as an ultimate limit on the order of the H\"{o}lder regularity in time of $X_t^{M,N}$ for any $\gamma \in (0, 1]$ and this causes essential difficulties in the weak error analysis for the case $\gamma \in (\nicefrac12 , 1]$.
+However, the analysis here is much more complicated with the emergence of new challenges and difficulties (see Sect.~\ref{sec:full discretization}).
+For example, $\nicefrac 12$ is put as an ultimate limit on the order of the H\"{o}lder regularity in time of $X_t^{M,N}$ for any $\gamma \in (0, 1]$ and this causes essential difficulties in the weak error analysis for the case $\gamma \in (\nicefrac12 , 1]$, where $\gamma$ is linked to the spatial regularity of the noise process (see Assumption \ref{assum:eq-noise}).
 To overcome it, we repeatedly use the Taylor expansion and properties of stochastic integrals (cf. \eqref{eq:K_24-1}--\eqref{eq:K_24-2}) to finally obtain the expected weak rates (see estimates of $K_2$ in \eqref{full-weak-separation}).

 The article is organized as follows.
 In the next section we present some preliminaries and give a brief introduction to the Malliavin calculus.
-In section \ref{sect:Galerkin_parabolic}, we prove strong and weak convergence rates for the spectral Galerkin spatial approximation.
-A priori moment bounds of full discretization and convergence analysis in both strong and weak sense are given in section \ref{sec:full discretization}.
-Finally, section \ref{sec;Numerical experiments} provides numerical experiments to confirm the theoretical findings.
+In Sect.~\ref{sect:Galerkin_parabolic}, we prove strong and weak convergence rates for the spectral Galerkin spatial approximation.
+A priori moment bounds of full discretization and convergence analysis in both strong and weak senses are given in Sect.~\ref{sec:full discretization}.
+Finally, Sect.~\ref{sec;Numerical experiments} provides numerical experiments to confirm the theoretical findings.